littlebunch/bfpd-api/README.md

 *[bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt)
 *[gopkg.in/yaml.v2](http://gopkg.in/yaml.v2)
 ### Configuration
-Configuration is minimal and can be in a yaml file or envirnoment variables which override the config file.
+Configuration is minimal and can be in a YAML file or envirnoment variables which override the config file.

 YAML
 ```